eqlabs/starknet-multisig/README.md

 How to use:

 1. If you don't have it yet, get the Argent X browser extension (not the regular Argent wallet!).
 Change the network to Goerli.
 Create some accounts
+1. Choose whether to create a new multisig or use an existing one.
+If you choose to create a new one:
    1. Choose what the threshold is and how many signers there can be in total.
 The threshold states how many signers have to sign a transaction before it can be executed.
 The total number of signers states how many signers the contract supports in total.
    1. Enter signer addresses
    1. Deploy the multisig
+1. If you choose to use an existing multisig:
+   1. Enter the multisig's address
+1. If you want to create a new multisig transaction:
    1. Enter the target contract address
    1. Enter the target function name
    1. Enter the target function parameters.
 See below for more details
-1. Confirm the transaction with at least the _threshold_ amount of signer accounts
+1. Confirm the latest transaction with at least the _threshold_ amount of signer accounts
+   1. You can see the latest transaction's data.
+Unfortunately the _function selector_ is a hash of the original function name and it can't be reversed.
-1. Execute the transaction with any of the signer accounts
+1. Once the latest transaction has enough confirmations, execute the latest transaction with any of the signer accounts

 ### Warnings